 Hi!
 I’m Jesse, also known as chillbruh online.
-I’m currently a university student, studying Information Technology, and the incoming system administrator for the NJIT Information and Cybersecurity Club.
-I am passionate for cybersecurity, system administration, and server administration.
-I heavily believe in improving digital privacy and security for businesses and individuals, open-source technology, and self-hosting services.
+I’m a junior studying Information Technology and the system administrator for the NJIT Information and Cybersecurity Club.
+I’m passionate about cybersecurity, system administration, and server administration.
+I strongly believe in improving digital privacy and security for businesses and individuals, open-source technology, and self-hosting services.

 Education

-I am a current student at the New Jersey Institute of Technology, pursuing a Bachelor’s degree in Information Technology, and I have an Associate’s degree in Computer Science from Middlesex College.
-I am also CompTIA A+ certified.
+I study at the New Jersey Institute of Technology, pursuing a bachelor’s degree in Information Technology, and I hold an associate degree in Computer Science from Middlesex College.
+I also hold the CompTIA A+ certification and the TekStream Associate Security Analyst Certified Bronze - Level 1 certification.

-I am currently learning Bash, PowerShell, and Python, with further interests in learning a low-level language such as Rust, C, or x64 Assembly.
+I have experience with Bash and PowerShell for scripting and am currently focused on learning Terraform and Ansible.
+I’m also interested in learning a low-level language such as Rust, C, or x64 assembly.

 Interests